quicwg/multipath/draft-ietf-quic-multipath.md

 is a local decision, based on the preferences of the application and the implementation.

-Note that this implies that an endpoint may send and receive ACK_MP frames on a path different from the one that carried the acknowledged packets.
-As noted in {{compute-rtt}} the values computed using the standard algorithm reflect both the characteristics of the path and the scheduling algorithm of ACK_MP frames.
-The estimates will converge faster if the scheduling strategy is stable, but besides that implementations can choose between multiple strategies such as sending ACK_MP frames on the path they acknowledge packets, or sending ACK_MP frames on the shortest path, which results in shorter control loops and thus better performance.
+Note that this implies that an endpoint may send and receive MP_ACK frames on a path different from the one that carried the acknowledged packets.
+As noted in {{compute-rtt}} the values computed using the standard algorithm reflect both the characteristics of the path and the scheduling algorithm of MP_ACK frames.
+The estimates will converge faster if the scheduling strategy is stable, but besides that implementations can choose between multiple strategies such as sending MP_ACK frames on the path they acknowledge packets, or sending MP_ACK frames on the shortest path, which results in shorter control loops and thus better performance.

 ## Retransmissions